ieshghi/plasmafem/README.md

 ia.dat,ja.dat,arr.dat,fu.dat,p.dat,t.dat,x.dat : used by plot.py to analyse the latest finite element solution.
 Contain array info and solutions. conv.dat : lists the maximum error for the latest few runs of the code.
 Each run of pois.f90 or grad.f90 appends the max error to the file, so the file has to be reinitialised for each attempt at testing convergence. exact.dat : contains exact solution for the latest run of pois.f90 or grad.f90

+Future improvements:
+Will be able to solve on a curved boundary, and with nonzero boundaries.
+Also speed will be improved.